 This document provides information for first year students taking either the BSc or MPhys Physics degree courses, which are identical in content for the first 2 years.
 It should be read in conjunction with the general teaching documents here.

 We hope that you will find this document useful, and it will help you to complete successfully your first year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either Nicholas d'Ambrumenil, who is in overall charge of the teaching, or Michael Pounds who is the Director of Student Experience.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform either Nicholas d'Ambrumenil, who is in overall charge of the teaching, or Michael Pounds who is the Senior Tutor.
 Tom Hase has oversight of first year physics teaching.